microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

     - Under `ClientId`, copy and paste the value of the `App Id` key from the credentials list.
     - Under `ClientSecret`, copy and paste the value of the `Secret` key from the credentials list.

-    This is how your file should look like:
+    This is how your file should look like (the values are just placeholders, they will be different in your case):

     ```json
     {